Project Payday Scam- Get Paid Per Lead?

 Second, it’s all about the money.
 You’re going to get paid a one-time commissions of $1.50 and then you can say Sayonara!
 There really isn’t much of a residual opportunity where you can stack monthly commissions on top of each other, and scale out your monthly income.
 It’s just 1 lead and buh bye.

 If I’m going to refer leads to something, I want to capitalize as much as possible and not just burn my visitors.
 Because honestly, that’s how a lot of Project Payday members feel…burned.
 I’m going to refer them to a high quality program that delivers lots of value, and make more money each month doing so.P.S.
-Check out the Top 5 Affiliate Income Opportunities if you are looking to make money the right way...
+Make sure you check out the #1 affiliate opportunity if you're looking to make money the right way...